New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Added Fact:

-And for American Family retirees considering how to designate IRA beneficiaries, the Secure Act of 2019 will affect non-spouse beneficiaries.
-This legislation took effect on January 1, 2020, and mandates that most non-spouse beneficiaries withdraw their entire inherited IRA balance within 10 years of the account holder's death.
+And for American Family retirees considering how to designate IRA beneficiaries, the SECURE Act fundamentally changed rules for non-spouse beneficiaries.
+Under current law -- as further clarified by IRS final regulations -- most non-spouse beneficiaries must withdraw their entire inherited IRA balance within 10 years of the account holder's death.
 This contrasts with prior rules, which allowed beneficiaries to stretch distributions over their lifetimes - and thus potentially creating greater tax consequences for inheritors.
 For American Family professionals planning their estates, understanding this change will help them make educated decisions about IRA beneficiary designations to manage their legacy tax-efficiently.

 Added Analogy: